maxgfr/typescript-swc-starter/README.md

 yarn lint # For linting the code yarn lint:fix # For linting the code and fix issues

-yarn build # For building the code (there is no typechecking due to swc compiler) yarn type-check # For typechecking the code
+yarn bundle # For generating bundling in cjs and esm

 yarn start:cjs # For running the code builded in cjs yarn start:esm # For running the code builded in esm